sormy/radoneye/README.md

 Supported devices:

-- RD200 (version 1) - ok (but no beep/history support, no counts/version in status)
+-   RD200 (version 1) - ok (but no history support, no counts/version in status)
 -   RD200N (version 2) - ok (full support)
 -   RD200P (version 2) - should work, not tested

 Version 1 support is implemented using publicly available information.
-I have no device to test on, if you have old RD200 device and are willing to help to build better support (beeps, history etc), then let me know.
+I have no device to test on, if you have old RD200 device and are willing to help to build better support (history etc), then let me know.

 ## Usage (API)